How To Write Unit Tests - Expected Value

 • Database interface is injected as a dependency to Repository and is of no further importance

-• A unit test that checks if a correct Order was returned
+• A unit test that checks if the correct Order was returned

 Repository